venkatarajeshjakka/material/MultipleCandleStick.md

 bullish candle stick pattern  which evolves over a three day period by combining 3 consecutive candle sticks,

-* It appears at the bottom end of a downtrend
+* It appears at the bottom end of a downtrend.
+* P1 large red candle , it indicates bearishness.
+* P2 (gap down ) either doji / spinning top.
+* P3 (gap up ) Green candle which manages to close above P1 red candle

+In the absence of P2 doji / spinning top it would __bullish engulfing patter__

+Lowest low in the pattern acts as stop loss

+## Evening star

+Bearish equivalent of the morning star , it appears at the top end of an uptrend.

 ## Key Notes

 > When ever a doji follows a recognizabke candle stick pattern the opportunity created is bigger.